slevis-lmwg/gitops-harbor-workshop_slevis/README.md

 GitOps treats a Git repository as the single source of truth for infrastructure and applications.
 When you commit your desired state to Git, an automated tool ensures your running application matches the repository code.
 This approach brings all the benefits of Git to deployments.

-## Container Registry

-A container registry is a central location that hosts container images.
-There are a number of free public container registries, ghcr.io, quay.io, and hub.docker.com for example.
-The CIRRUS platform run by CISL contains its own container registry, https://hub.k8s.ucar.edu/, available to all UCAR staff.
-In order to push images to the CISL Container Registry, built on [Harbor](https://goharbor.com/), a CIRRUS admin has to create a project and add you to it.

-At this point in the workshop we will add everyone to the gitops-workshop project with admin privileges.

-**Note:** If you prefer to use a public repository like Docker Hub you can do this and still follow along with the workshop content.

 ## Getting Started

 1. **Fork** this repository into your own GitHub account.